Total Time: 1 hr 50 minutes

-Summer wouldn’t be the same without the classic appetizer found on Italian restaurant menus all over the world.
-The Caprese salad personifies Italian cuisine becoming greater than the sum of its parts through its adoration of simple ingredients and minimal preparation.
-Creamy mozzarella dances with the sweet acidity of juicy tomatoes and the lush green snap of fresh basil.
-All topped with a drizzle of olive oil, a generous sprinkle of salt and a splash of good balsamic.
+Summer wouldn’t be the same without this classic Italian dish.
+The Caprese salad personifies Italian cuisine, which is characterized by an adoration of simple ingredients and minimal preparation.
+Creamy mozzarella meets the sweet acidity of juicy tomatoes and the lush fragrance of fresh basil.
+Its’ all topped with a drizzle of olive oil, a generous sprinkle of salt, and a splash of good balsamic.

 Ingredients